BioinfoMachineLearning/DeepInteract/README.md

 7. Note that by using the default

     ```bash
-    num_gpus=0
+    --num_gpus 0
     ```

-    flag when executing the Docker container's run script, the Docker container will only make use of the system's available CPU(s) for prediction.
-However, by setting num_gpus to
+    flag when executing `run_docker.py`, the Docker container will only make use of the system's available CPU(s) for prediction.
+However, by specifying

     ```bash
-    num_gpus=1
+    --num_gpus 1
     ```

-    the Docker container will then employ the first available GPU for prediction.
+    when executing `run_docker.py`, the Docker container will then employ the first available GPU for prediction.

 ## Running DeepInteract via a Traditional Installation (for Linux-Based Operating Systems)